Mohamed-Abdelrazeq/devsecops-pipeline-project/README.md

 ## Project Overview

 This project is a hands-on **DevSecOps learning project** focused on building a secure CI/CD pipeline for a Java application.
-The objective is to integrate multiple security tools throughout the software development lifecycle (SDLC) and automate security checks using Jenkins.
+The objective is to integrate security and quality assurance tools throughout the Software Development Lifecycle (SDLC) and automate their execution using Jenkins.

-The repository is organized to separate infrastructure components from the application source code, making it easier to manage and extend as additional tools are introduced.
+The repository is organized to separate infrastructure components from the application source code, making it easier to manage, extend, and maintain as additional DevSecOps tools are introduced.

 ---